grannycart/by-sound-alone_source/paper-production-files/latex-edits-for-paperback.md

 	* Try setting text to \normalsize, though you might need \small
 9. Compile latex file; review compiled file
 	* Note: use pdflatex to compile.
 Even though `make pdf` uses the xelatex engine, xelatex causes more problems than it solves.
 For this final production paper book, stick to traditional `pdflatex`
-    * You should run the pdflate command at least twice to make sure all cross references generate correctly.
+    * You should run the pdflatex command at least twice to make sure all cross references generate correctly.
     * Check all the overfull hbox warnings and make sure the lines look good (usually it's just a period hanging off the end, no big deal).
 10. If you still need blank pages, Add blank pages with:
 	```